 Web browsers default perform these exchanges by checking with Internet Service Provider DNS servers.
 As for the DNS servers themselves, they can be classified into authoritative servers and recursive resolvers.
 Authoritative servers store actual IP addresses of websites, while recursive resolvers don’t have the exact address but know where to look for it.

 This system was invented to simplify the user experience.
 That way, DNS servers have to retrieve long IP addresses while the users can only remember the website name.
 Every time you visit a website, you also use a DNS server without knowing it.
 It’s one of the pillars that made the internet possible.

 As DNS is a central part of the internet with numerous vulnerabilities that could be exploited, it’s a significant target for attackers.
 Here is one of the most common attacks involving DNS:

-NXDOMAIN —is a type of DNS flood attack in which the attacker overwhelms the DNS server with a barrage of requests for records that don’t exist.
-Authoritative server wastes resources looking for nonexistent entries, which leaves little to no room to handle genuine requests that are also incoming from genuine users.
+NXDOMAIN is a type of DNS flood attack in which the attacker overwhelms the DNS server with a barrage of requests for records that don’t exist.
+An authoritative server wastes resources looking for nonexistent entries, which leaves little to no room to handle genuine requests that are also incoming from genuine users.
 The attack may also target recursive resolve by filling its cache and putting it out of order.

 How does DNS Layer Security help to stop cyber attacks?